 Let’s look at each step in more detail.

-Scroll down the page and copy the code sample:
+Scroll down the page and you’ll find the code sample that you can copy:

 Modify the selected template to fit your page